meglwhy/tp/docs/DeveloperGuide.md

 ### Use Case: U2.
 Schedule Engagement Session

 **Main Success Scenario:**
-1. User selects a household.
+1. User schedules an engagement session with a specified household.
-2. User schedules a session.
-3. System performs (**Prevent Double-Booking (U4)**) to prevent scheduling conflicts.
+2. System performs (**Prevent Double-Booking (U4)**) to prevent scheduling conflicts.
-4. If there is no conflict, system saves the session and updates the calendar.
+3. If there is no conflict, system saves the session and updates the calendar.
-5. System displays a confirmation message.
+4. System displays a confirmation message.

     Use case ends.

 **Extensions:**

-2a.
+1a.
 Invalid date/time format.
-* 2a1.
+* 1a1.
 System displays an error message.
-* 2a2.
-User corrects input and retries.
-Use case resumes from step 2.
+Use case resumes from step 1.

 ---

 ### Use Case: U3.
 Edit Household Record

 **Main Success Scenario:**
-1. User selects a household to edit.
+1. User specifies a household to edit and the detail to change.
-2. System displays household details (i.e., name, address, contact, household ID, tags, sessions).
-3. User updates the desired detail (name, address, contact, tag).
-4. System validates changes.
+2. System validates changes.
-5. System saves changes and updates the record.
+3. System saves changes and updates the record.
-6. System displays a confirmation message.
+4. System displays a confirmation message.

     Use case ends.

 **Extensions:**

-4a.
+2a.
 Invalid input provided.
-* 4a1.
+* 2a1.
 System displays an error message.
-* 4a2.
-User corrects input and retries.
-Use case resumes from step 4.
+Use case resumes from step 1.

 ---